OrlMat/CarND-SIP/notes/model-notes.md

 ### 4. Models

-For this project, we select a MobileNet model because:
+For this project, we use a MobileNet model because is a fast model.
-+ We only need to know if traficc light is red or not.
-  + To drive Carla (Sim & Real), this prediction is enough.
-+ MobileNet is a fast model.

 We select a MobileNet model from TensorFlow pretained models:
 + MobileNet_v1_1.0_224